Elevated-Standards/TenableTrawler/README.md

 # TenableTrawler

-Pulls Scan Results using Tenable API and combines the different Tenable Scan Results into a organized output.And POAM Ready.
+Pulls scan results using the Tenable API and combines the different Tenable scan results into an organized output that is POAM-ready.

 `pip install pytenable`